BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

 \textbf{Impact of active feature selection and refinement strategy:} Three ablative studies were conducted to explore the impacts of the proposed strategies of active feature vectors selection and the feature refinement on the performances, including (1) the ablative model where the feature vectors are uniformly and randomly selected among all available vectors instead of utilizing the active selection strategy; (2) the ablative model without the refinement phase, which simply concatenates all the active vectors and passes them directly to the classification layer; (3) a model with random selection and no refinement phase.
-During this ablation experiment, the aforementioned 3 ablative models along with the original model were trained with reduced strides to increase resolution (cf. \cref{details}) without distillation or hyper-parameter optimisation for the sake of efficiency.
-Results concluded in Table~\ref{ablation} verifies the validity of both the active feature selection and refinement strategies.
+During this ablation experiment, the aforementioned 3 ablative models along with the original model were trained with reduced strides to increase resolution from $14\times14$ to $56\times56$ (cf. \cref{details}) without distillation or hyperparameter optimization for the sake of simplicity.
+Results concluded in Table~\ref{ablation} on the CUB-200-2011 dataset verifies the validity of both the active feature selection and refinement strategies.